gdpashov/SwiftUI-Combine-Library/README.md

 > Uses Combine framework.

-Creates a publisher that requests an API service, validates the response, and decodes the result JSON data into a specified object.
+Creates a publisher that requests an API service, validates the response, and decodes the result JSON data into a specified object type.

 Returns `AnyPublisher<T, Error>` where: